Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: scuba design, Shutterstock

 Apart from being eaten or attacked by predators in the wild, a large number of turtles die each year because of humans and their impact.
-Around 1,000 turtles die every year because of eating plastic, with the majority of these being young turtles.
-They also often die from being tangled in fishing nets, being caught on fishing hooks, being hunted for their meat, eggs, and shells, and due to the destruction of their habitats because of new buildings and other coastal development.
+Sea turtles often die from being tangled in fishing nets, being caught on fishing hooks, being hunted for their meat, eggs, and shells, and due to the destruction of their habitats because of new buildings and other coastal development.
+Freshwater turtles and tortoises are often impacted by motor vehicle accidents, illegal capture for the pet trade, deforestation, invasive species introduction by humans, and in some countries, the meat trade.

 When a turtle dies, their body will decompose quickly, but the shell will not.
 The shell is part of the turtle’s skeleton and consists of bone, the rib cage, and the spinal cord.
-The shell can take around 50 years to decompose, so many pet owners keep the shell of their passed turtles as a keepsake.
+Anecdotally, the shell can take around 50 years to decompose (though actual durations may vary), so many pet owners keep the shell of their passed turtles as a keepsake.
 In the wild, other sea creatures may live in empty turtle shells, or you may stumble upon a sand-filled one on the beach.
+Environmental factors may hasten the rate of decomposition 1.

 Empty turtle shell